-Note: this page of text is provided only for the convenience of search engines such as Google.
-Please click here to visit the graphical home page.
+Note: this page of text is provided for the convenience of search engines such as Google and for visitors who can't, or prefer not to, run Shockwave Flash software.
+For the original interactive version of this site please click here to visit the graphical home page.

 By 1969 and 1970 demonstrations against the war in Vietnam were a nationwide phenomenon.
 In May 1970 four students were killed by National Guard troops at Kent State.
 In April 1971 Vietnam Veterans Against the War, led by John Kerry (later US Senator), camped on the Washington Mall (they called it "Operation Dewey Canyon") to demonstrate their opposition to the war.
 Fully aware of the symbolism, decorated veterans cast off medals they had earned in Vietnam.
 John Kerry testified before the Senate Foreign Relations Committee about the importance of ending the war.